appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs/migrate-bind-mount-to-efs.md

 ## Migrate data from Bind mount to EFS

 Follow the below steps to migrate data:
-1. Use the keypair that you set while creating the cluster to connect to your AWS account.
+1. Use the key pair created during the cluster creation process; this key pair will be necessary for connecting to your AWS account.

    ```bash
    ssh -i <keypair.pem> -o "StrictHostKeyChecking=no" ec2-user@<task-ip>